 wips10_menu

-logo About Us Member Login & Renewals New Membership Application Newsletter Field Trips Grants and Scholarships PaleoZone for Kids Store Collections Resources Symposium 2023 Symposium 2019
+logo About Us Login for Member Services New Membership Application Newsletter Grants and Scholarships PaleoZone for Kids Collections Resources Symposium 2025

+The Western Interior Paleontological Society (WIPS) sets aside funds from the proceeds of its annual auctions and biennial Symposia to fund grants for research, scholarships, and outreach/service in paleontology.
+Both members and non-members may apply for a grant to help fund their research and education in paleontology.
 Applicants are no longer required to be active WIPS members, though preference may be given to members.
 It is strongly encouraged that applicants join WIPS prior to applying for a grant.
 Proposals from first-time applicants may also be given priority over previous awardees in an effort to diversify the types of work WIPS supports.
-WIPS sets aside funds from the proceeds of the annual auctions and the biennial Symposia to fund grants for research, scholarships, and outreach/service in paleontology.
-Both members and non-members may apply for a grant to help fund their research and education in paleontology.

 RESEARCH: Karl Hirsch Memorial Grant